imb/fctx/doc/usr/source/clapi_fct.rst

  to be able to define the type of logger used.

-All all future pre-built command line options in FCTX will all be prefixed with a "f", as in ``--foption``.
+All future pre-built command line options in FCTX will all be prefixed with a "f", as in ``--foption``.

 Customizing the Command Line